Building Business with RTP®

 For BankNewport, RTP has been running like a well-oiled machine.
 Outside of a few brief weekly administrative tasks and a monthly syncing with the GL, Sullivan reported minimal lifting from both a back office and a product perspective.
-And when the Federal Reserve visited the bank for their annual audit, they had no questions on RTP—a huge positive on the compliance front.

 All the while, volume continues to climb.
 BankNewport has reported nearly 7,000 transactions since launch, with 90 percent performed by consumers, predominantly through person-to-person payment apps.
 In addition, about 115 merchants are using RTP on a regular basis.
 Sullivan says that commercial transactions started with a small business in a resort area of Rhode Island, and now their volume has soared into hundreds of transactions.